-- ♦ to ask for the sum of £40.00 per pupil each year and this is collected during the first weeks of the autumn term.
-The money is used for activities and events including: retreat days, study skills workshop, the running of the school minibus and transport to the Wirral Way walk which takes place in the Summer term and an Art sketchbook. - to make the appropriate charge to parents for all board and lodging requirements on residential visits; - to charge for activities wholly or mainly outside school hours, where appropriate; - to ensure that, on occasions where charges may be made, no pupil is disadvantaged solely by her inability to pay; - to leave to the Head's discretion the proportion of costs for an activity which can properly be charged to public or non-public funds; - ♦ to encourage and support: - a) the work of the Friends of Upton Association which sustains and subsidises a wide range of school activities and resources, and - b) the maintenance of the voluntary School Fund; - to ask parents of pupils who do practical subjects such as Technology or Art to provide their own ingredients and/or materials for the finished products which they will take home; - to charge pupils travel expenses for work experience and to refund excess costs over normal daily travel; - to charge the entry fee for examination of any pupil who, in the Head's judgement, has not prepared herself adequately by effort or study, or of any pupil who, without adequate reason, does not sit an examination for which she has been entered.
-A charge will be made for re-sits; - ♦ to submit to the Headmistress and Chairman any issue which may require a decision over implementation of the policy in any particular circumstance.
+- to make the appropriate charge to parents for all board and lodging requirements on residential visits; - to charge for activities wholly or mainly outside school hours, where appropriate; - to ensure that, on occasions where charges may be made, no pupil is disadvantaged solely by her inability to pay; - to leave to the Head's discretion the proportion of costs for an activity which can properly be charged to public or non-public funds; - to encourage and support: - a) the work of the Friends of Upton Association which sustains and subsidises a wide range of school activities and resources, and - b) the maintenance of the voluntary School Fund; - to ask parents of pupils who do practical subjects such as Technology or Art to provide their own ingredients and/or materials for the finished products which they will take home; - to charge pupils travel expenses for work experience and to refund excess costs over normal daily travel; - to charge the entry fee for examination of any pupil who, in the Head's judgement, has not prepared herself adequately by effort or study, or of any pupil who, without adequate reason, does not sit an examination for which she has been entered.
+A charge will be made for re-sits; - to submit to the Headmistress and Chairman any issue which may require a decision over implementation of the policy in any particular circumstance.